Overview

 Getting a diagnosis for a mental health concern can be a helpful step toward understanding and managing one's mental well-being.
 It typically involves a thorough evaluation by a healthcare professional.
 The process may begin with a visit to a primary care physician, psychologist, psychiatrist, or other healthcare provider.

-Once the initial assessment of potential mental illnesses and symptoms is complete, the healthcare professional may provide a diagnosis based on criteria established in diagnostic manuals such as the Diagnostic and Statistical Manual of Mental Disorders (DSM–5) by the American Psychiatric Association or the International Classification of Diseases (ICD).
-These manuals provide standardized criteria to diagnose various mental health conditions.
+Once the initial assessment is complete, the healthcare professional may provide a diagnosis based on criteria established in diagnostic manuals such as the Diagnostic and Statistical Manual of Mental Disorders (DSM–5) by the American Psychiatric Association or the International Classification of Diseases (ICD).
+These manuals provide standardized criteria to diagnose various mental health concerns.

 It’s often helpful to approach a diagnosis as a tool for better understanding and managing one’s mental health rather than as a label that defines one’s identity.
 People with mental health conditions might use a diagnosis as a way to find support and understand their mental disorders or symptoms.